jacqueswho/jacqueswho/README.md

 ### Hi, I am Jacques Nel

-My name is Jacques Nel and I'm a software developer/engineer.
+I'm a fullstack software developer/engineer.
 I'm from South Africa, living in Cape Town and currently working at [Trixta](https://www.trixta.com/).
 You can find me on [linkedin](https://www.linkedin.com/in/jacques-nel-5b643020/).

 ## 🔧 Technologies & Tools
 ### Editors